grota/changedetection-tui/README.md

 cdtui --url http://your-changedetection-url-here --api-key your-api-key-here
 ```

-### 📖 Other ways to specify URL and api-key
+### 📖 Other ways to specify URL and API key

 <img width="754" height="448" alt="cdtui_help" src="https://github.com/user-attachments/assets/ae485b6b-c472-496a-99a8-cc700f7f2f81" />

-The URL and the API key values found can also be persisted to the config file after launch via settings, here's a screenshot of the main section.
+The URL and the API key values found can also be persisted to the configuration file after launch via settings, here's a screenshot of the main section.

 <img width="1110" height="469" alt="Main settings" src="https://github.com/user-attachments/assets/30ebf7fe-3633-451a-9794-af73b2dc4a95" />

-Where you can see that you can avoid storing the api key secret to the config file by using the environment variable syntax.
+Where you can see that you can avoid storing the API key secret to the configuration file by using the environment variable syntax.

 ## 👨‍💻 Development